Ninja Blast review – a portable blender actually worth buying

 You can trust Homes & Gardens.

-However, when I put it to the test, I found a good blender in its own right.
-It did a great job with berries, leafy greens, and protein and creatine powders.
-It's remarkably good at crushing ice for a blender of this size and I used it at home for a delicious slushie.
+However, when I put the Ninja Blast to the test, I found a good personal blender in its own right.
+It did a great job with berries, leafy greens, protein and creatine powders.
+It's remarkably good at crushing ice for a blender of this size, and I used it at home for a delicious slushie.
 It lived up to our commute test, and it has lots of excellent safety features.

-It's certainly not perfect - it struggles with larger chunks of frozen ingredients like mango or papaya, and it can't blend seeds like a big countertop blender.
-However, it does everything you'd expect of a good portable blender.
+It's certainly not perfect – the Blast struggles with larger chunks of frozen ingredients like mango or papaya, and it can't blend seeds like one of the best blenders for your countertop.

 Product specifications